 You need to make this savory pumpkin appetizer at some point in the next 1.5 months.
 I’ll let you choose the occasion—Thanksgiving, Friendsgiving, office Christmas party, New Year’s, or It’s Tuesday and I’m Feeling Fancy—but pretty please do not let the holidays slip away before you try it.

-It’s creamy and toasty and tastes like something you’d eat at a sparkly cocktail party where your dress looks fabulous on you and everyone is laughing at your jokes.
+Just like Whipped Feta Crostini, It’s creamy and toasty and tastes like something you’d eat at a sparkly cocktail party where your dress looks fabulous on you and everyone is laughing at your jokes.
 This Pumpkin Crostini will charm everyone who tries it, yourself and your guests included!

 About This Pumpkin Goat Cheese Crostini Recipe